Physics-Informed Deep B-Spline Networks

-\subsection{Network Configurations}
+\textbf{Network Configurations:}

-\textbf{Recovery Probabilities: } For PI-DBSN and PINN, we use 3-layer fully connected neural networks with ReLU activation functions.
+\begin{itemize}[leftmargin=12pt] \item \textbf{PI-BSNet (proposed):} We use 3-layer fully connected neural networks with ReLU activation functions for the coefficient network.
 The number of neurons for each hidden layer is set to be $64$.
-For PI-DeepONet, we use 3-layer fully connected neural networks with ReLU activation functions for both the branch net and the trunk net.
-The number of neurons for each hidden layer is set to be $64$.
-All methods use Adam as the optimizer.

-\textbf{3D Heat Equations: } We set the B-splines to have the same number $\ell = 15$ of equispaced control points in each direction including time.
-We sample the solution of the heat equation at 21 equally spaced locations in each dimension.
-Thus, each time step consists of $15^3 = 3375$ control points and each sample returns $15^4 = 50625$ control points total.
-The inputs to our neural network are the values of $\alpha$ from which it learns the control points, and subsequently the initial condition surface via direct supervised learning.
-This is followed by learning the control points associated with later times, ($t>0$) via the PI-DBSN method.
-Because of the natural time evolution component of this problem, we use a network with residual connections and sequentially learn each time step.
-The neural network has a size of about $5 \times 10^4$ learnable parameters.
+We use Adam as the optimizer.